crodjer/watchman/README.md

 **Execute a command as things change in file(s)/directory(s).**

-I have always wanted a `watch` tool.
-Not that time based watch command, which of course is very useful, but not in all the cases.
-A lot of times you want to watch on space (files) too.
+I have always wanted a `watch` tool which instead of being based on time (the watch command) will be based on space (files).
+That is what watch `watchman` is.

-Basically, when a file changes, I want to execute a command.
-There is a great tool ([inotify](https://github.com/rvoicilas/inotify-tools)) that will tell you about changes, but nothing more.
-So, watchman just listens to what `inotifywait` says and executes commands.
+It uses [inotify tools](https://github.com/rvoicilas/inotify-tools) to provide that functionality.
+Basically, watchman just listens to what `inotifywait` (from intoify-tools package of your distribution) says and executes commands.

+This basically provides a continuous execution system, while not having to set up a elaborate project configuration (say, when what you are working on is just a tiny script).

+In case of bigger projects, you could also have a test suit which needs to be run when you edit a project file.

 OPTIONS
 -------